Branobel: Challenges

-By 1914, the fixed capital in oil was more than 120 million rubles.
+By 1914, the fixed capital in oil exceeded 120 million rubles.
 The Russian General Oil Corporation, buying a considerable number of shares in the Berlin Exchange, attempted to take control of Branobel.
 The move failed and by 1916 Emanuel Nobel had bought not only a considerable share in the Russian General Oil Corporation, but had also established control over other oil businesses in the region, such as Volga-Baku Company, A.I.
 Mantashev & Co., the Anglo-Russian Maximov Oil Company in London and G.M.
 Lianozov Sons, of which he personally owned a third.

 About 12% of the money left to establish the Nobel Prizes by Alfred Nobel came from his shares in the company; he was its largest individual investor.

-The Russian Revolution and Branobel
+Russian Revolution and Branobel

 On 28 April 1920, the Bolsheviks seized power in Baku after the Red Army invasion of Azerbaijan and Branobel's oil business in Azerbaijan was nationalized.
 In May 1920, the Nobel family sold almost half the Branobel's shares in its possession to Standard Oil of New Jersey.
 At the time it was considered uncertain whether the Bolshevik regime would last and the negotiation led by Gustaf Nobel, on one side, and Walter C. Teagle, on the other, proved to be a profitable masterstroke for the Nobel family.

 Branobel was formally dissolved in 1959 and its last President was Nils Nobel-Oleinikoff, son of Marta Nobel-Oleinikoff and grandson of Ludvig Nobel.